voschezang/coding-handbook/management-principles.md

 Management often requires leadership.
 It may consist of:

 - Vision.
 Show a direction.
 Set an example.
 Motivate others.
+Advocate the why.
-- Execution
+- Execution.
+Facilitation.
+Achieve outcomes.
 - Culture.
 Trust.
+Set the tone for the team.

 Situational leadership - based on skill, motivation, urgency.